gernotstarke/swa-foundation-book-errata/README.md

 #### Chapter 3.3.2: Component Diagrams in Sample Question
 <small>
 Error found and reported by Ulrich Cech.
+This error also appears in the 1st edition.
 </small>